audiofreak9/HA-Bridge_Control/README.md

 5. Set up and configuration:
   * `$ sudo nano config.php`
   * The DEFAULT ha-bridge IP is `$_SERVER['SERVER_NAME'];`.
 This will auto-detect, otherwise set according to your ha-bridge installation IP
-  * The DEFAULT ha-bridge port is 80, set according to your installation
+  * The DEFAULT ha-bridge port is 80, set according to your ha-bridge installation port
   * The DEFAULT username is 'username', set according to your preference
   * The DEFAULT password is 'password', set according to your preference